 Most of the time I hike with thin fleece glove liners that I buy a few pairs at a time from EMS because I think that EMS-branded fleece glove and glove liners are much less expensive than other brands and because their gloves are often on sale at very low prices, like $10 to $20/pair.
 I always buy multiple pairs in the same color and style, so I can still use them if I lose or misplace one of the gloves in a pair.

 As a rule of thumb, I avoid buying wind-proof fleece gloves or specialized ones with technical tips that let you use a cell phone or touch screen gadgets.
-They cost more and as a rule of thumb, I like to stick to one layer – one function style layering systems because they’re much more flexible than layers that build multiple functions into a single layer.
-For example, I prefer wearing a separate core insulation layer and a hard shell jacket, instead of a single insulated waterproof and windproof jacket because it’s easier to fine tune my warmth level in changing weather conditions.
+They cost more and I like to stick to one layer – one function style layering systems because they’re much more flexible than layers that build multiple functions into a single layer.
+For example, I prefer wearing a separate core insulation layer and a hard shell jacket, instead of a single insulated waterproof and windproof jacket because it’s easier to fine tune my warmth level in changing weather.
 The same holds for gloves.

-While “technically” waterproof and breathable, my eVent rain mitts don’t do a very good job at keeping my hands dry when it is pouring rain because the perspiration generated by my hands quickly overwhelms the breathable fabric’s ability to vent moisture in high humidity.
-They also don’t do a very good job at insulating my hands when worn alone in cooler weather, so I usually wear them over fleece gloves.
-I doubt that rain mitts made out of cuben fiber will be any different.
+I’ve found the OR Versaliner Gloves to be much more practical than an earlier pair of eVent rain mitts that I purchased from Mountain Laurel Designs.
+While “technically” waterproof and breathable, my MLD eVent rain mitts didn’t do a very good job at keeping my hands dry when it was pouring rain, because my hand perspiration quickly overwhelmed the breathable fabric’s ability to vent moisture in high humidity.
+They also don’t do a very good job at insulating my hands when worn alone in cooler weather, unlike the OR Versaliner Gloves, which I highly recommend.

 Most Popular Searches